Harold McGee

 Harold James McGee (born October 3, 1951) is an American author who writes about the chemistry and history of food science and cooking.
-He is best known for his seminal book On Food and Cooking: The Science and Lore of the Kitchen first published in 1984 and revised in 2004.
+He is best known for his seminal book On Food and Cooking: The Science and Lore of the Kitchen, first published in 1984 and revised in 2004.

-Education
+Early life

-McGee was educated at the California Institute of Technology (Caltech), initially to study astronomy, but graduating with a B.S. in Literature in 1973.
-He went on to do a Ph.D. on the romantic poetry of John Keats supervised by Harold Bloom at Yale University, graduating in 1978.
+McGee was born on 3 October 1951 in Cambridge, Massachusetts, to Louise (Hanney) and Charles Gilbert McGee, and raised in Elmhurst, Illinois.
+He was educated at the California Institute of Technology (Caltech), initially studying astronomy, but graduating with a Bachelor of Science (BS) degree in Literature in 1973.
+He went on to complete a PhD on the romantic poetry of John Keats supervised by Harold Bloom at Yale University, graduating in 1978.